-If you’ve run the test in 6 above and writing just isn’t working right now.
+If you’ve run the test in 6 above and found that writing just isn’t working right now.
+Stop.
 Don’t force it.
 You’ve tried your best so you can step away from your project guilt-free and go and do something else.
 There’s no need to feel bad – now is not a good time for you to write.

 8. Create an if/when-then plan for distraction

 If/when-then is a mental model that beats distraction.
 It’s a simple sentence construction that creates a link in your brain making it easier to do tasks.
 For example, ‘if it’s a Tuesday evening, then I go to my writing group,’ ‘when my alarm goes off each day then I will write three morning pages.’
 It acts as a cue to remind you of your writing commitment which means you’re more likely to keep going.

 We’ve looked back at distractions in tactic 1 and noticed them in real time in number 3 – now’s the opportunity to look ahead.
 Start big – what’s likely to get in the way of your writing project?
 Imagine all the obstacles you could possibly face – they could be external things like interruptions, or internal ones like doubt or fear.
 It helps to get really specific – think about your next writing session and where, when and what you’ll do and what will stop you.
 Once you’ve identified your blockers then you’ll be able to come up with a plan, which leads us to number 10…